jowike/InsightsNow/app/visual-dashboard/README.md

-# InsightsNow
+# 🌕 InsightsNow – Nowcasting Dashboard

+## 💡 Motivation

 Long gone are the days of stability, when simple methods provided reliable insights.
 Today, navigating the economy requires real-time intelligence and advanced analytics.

 This Nowcasting Tool transforms economic forecasting.

 By integrating real-time data vintages with cutting-edge predictive models, it provides a comprehensive outlook on market conditions, bolstering informed decision making with timely, accurate nowcasts — available in minutes, not weeks.

-**🚀 Key assets**

-* **Data** – FRED-sourced data from around the world provide a truly global perspective.
-* **Models** — Instant prediction updates driven by economic news, based on cutting-edge econometrics and machine learning.
-* **Explanations** — Aligned with responsible AI principles, the tool eliminates the ‘black box’ effect — not only tells you what’s gonna happen, but also provides insights into the why behind the predictions.

-#### 🗺️ Dashboard walkthrough

-**🔮 Nowcast Browser**

-The Nowcast Browser displays forecasts for the upcoming reporting period alongside backcasting results, comparing actual and predicted values.
-It provides a clear visualization of real-time estimates against historical data, supporting data-driven decision-making.

-**🔖 Tiles**

-* **Prediction Uncertainty** – Represents the confidence interval, estimated using empirical backcasting errors.
-It indicates the range within which actual values are expected to fall.
-* **ARIMA & VAR Models** – These state-of-the-art time series models serve as benchmark (baseline) methods for evaluating forecast accuracy.
-    * VAR (Vector Autoregression) – A multivariate model capturing interdependencies among multiple time series.
-    * ARIMA (AutoRegressive Integrated Moving Average) – A widely used model for univariate time series forecasting, incorporating past values and trends.

-**📊 Local Explanation**

-The Local Explanation table details the impact of each variable on the model’s predictions.
-Contribution values indicate how much each feature influences the final forecast.
-The table also provides real-time data flow by displaying the release dates for the latest reporting periods of the variables that drive predictions.

-**🌏 Global Explanation**

-The Global Explanation provides a broader view of how predicted indicators co-move with explanatory variables contributing to the forecast.
-The chart visualizes period-over-period percentage changes in the target variable alongside its key predictors (explanatory variables).
-Users can navigate through the contributing indicators and select specific variables of interest to analyze their influence on the forecast.

-**⏰ Real-Time Monitoring Insights**

-This panel provides users with a clear view of data recency, displaying the latest updates for both source data and estimation results.
-It also allows users to monitor the status of the nowcasting pipeline in real time.
-Additionally, the panel includes information on Kedro-Viz status:
-* If running, the Kedro-Viz address is displayed.
-* If not running or stopped after execution, an appropriate message is shown.
-This ensures transparency in data processing and enables users to track the progress of ongoing estimations.

-**🧮 Model Assessment**

-Gives an overview of key evaluation metrics for predictive analytics, helping assess the accuracy and reliability of nowcasts.

-#### 🕹 How to Use? ️
-The top navigation pane streamlines the workflow, ensuring smooth data management and seamless execution of nowcasting models.

-**⚙️ Settings** dropdown menu provides key functionalities for managing data and pipeline configurations:

-* **📥 Upload Files**
-    * Import source economic data for nowcasting.
-    * Upload an Excel file defining a custom model specification.
-* **🛠️ Advanced configuration**
-    * Edit Kedro pipeline run configuration and/or data catalog files (e.g., parameters.yaml, catalog.yaml).

-**️🪄 Kedro Run** standalone button triggers the nowcasting estimation process by executing the Kedro pipeline (kedro run).

-**✨ Kedro Viz ** button launches Kedro Viz, which visualizes the pipeline structure, displaying data, nodes, and their connections within the Kedro project.
+---

+## 🚀 What’s inside?

+* **🌍 Data** – FRED-sourced data from around the world provide a truly global perspective.
+* **📈 Models** – Instant prediction updates driven by economic news, based on machine learning + econometrics.
+* **🔍 Explanations** – Aligned with responsible AI principles, the tool eliminates the ‘black box’ effect — not only tells you what’s gonna happen, but also provides insights into the why behind the predictions.

+---

+## 🕹 How to Use

+The top navigation lets you move smoothly through the nowcasting process — from uploading your data to exploring results — with just a few clicks.

+### ⚙️ Settings

+**📥 Upload your files**:

+* Add a CSV file with time series data.
+* Optionally upload an Excel file to specify how to set up the model (e.g., which indicators to include, how to transform them).

+No config file?
+No problem.
+The tool automatically applies smart defaults based on metadata like units or frequency — including proper transformations (levels, log changes, growth rates) and relevant predictors.

+🗂 Example input files can be found at: [app/analytical-backend/data](https://github.com/jowike/InsightsNow/tree/journal-submission/app/analytical-backend/data).

+**Advanced setup**:

+* `parameters.yaml` — lets you control key settings like forecast horizon, reference date, and target variable.
+* `catalog.yaml` — manages where your data and results are stored.

+No coding required — you can edit these files directly in the dashboard.

+---

+### 🪄 Kedro Run

+Runs the full nowcasting workflow: data prep → modeling → evaluation → forecasting – all in one step.

+### ✨ Kedro Viz

+Visual map of the pipeline so you can see how the data flows and the code blueprint behind each step.

+---

+## 🗺️ Dashboard Walkthrough

+### 🔮 Nowcast Browser

+The Nowcast Browser displays forecasts for the upcoming reporting period, side-by-side with historical data and backcasts.
+Helps you immediately assess model accuracy and prediction trends over time.

+### 🔖 Tiles Overview

+* **Prediction Uncertainty** – Based on empirical backcasting errors; shows the confidence intervals illustrating the likely range within which actual values are expected to fall.
+* **ARIMA & VAR** – State-of-the-art time series models; a point of comparison for evaluating the performance of ML-based predictions.

+### 📊 Local Explanation

+Shows how each variable affects the current forecast — whether it pushes it up or down.
+Also reveals when each data point was last updated, highlighting the timeliness of contributing "news".

+### 🌏 Global Explanation

+Gives a bigger-picture view of how the forecast co-moves together with its key drivers.
+You can compare percentage changes over time and explore how each contributing indicator shapes the predicted variable over time.

+### ⏰ Real-Time Monitoring

+Clearly shows how up to date your data and forecasts are — you always know if you're working with the latest information.

+### 🧮 Model Assessment

+Includes key stats like R², MAPE, and RMSE so you can judge model quality.

+---

+## 🎥 Demo

+Ready to see it in action?

+📄 [Jump to the demo section in the top-level README →](https://github.com/jowike/InsightsNow/blob/journal-submission/README.md#-demo) for tour of the dashboard

+---

+## 📬 Contact

+If any issues arise or bugs are encountered, please file a report with a minimal reproducible example at [https://github.com/jowike/InsightsNow/issues](https://github.com/jowike/InsightsNow/issues).

+---